 Translating the Poster: We will publish your language translation for the World Work Day Poster.
 Please click below on ‘Submit Translations’.

-We also invite member organisations to translate the poster into their own languages.
+We also invite member organizations to translate the poster into their own languages.
 Last years poster was translated into 100 languages highlighting global professional unity and common action.

-We hope that most organisations will be able to edit the poster for translation themselves, but if this is not possible, please copy the text below in bold, write your translation line by line underneath, and email it to: firstname.lastname@example.org:
+We hope that most organizations will be able to edit the poster for translation themselves, but if this is not possible, please copy the text below in bold, write your translation line by line underneath, and email it to: :

 I Am Because We Are